kineticdata/momentum-portal-poc/portal/src/components/kinetic-form/widgets/README.md

 This function must follow the following rules:

 - It must validate the parameters to make sure the user is providing valid data.
 There are helper functions for validating the container, as well as Kinetic field and form objects, but you may also add widget specific validations.
+  - If the validations fail, the function must return a rejected Promise.
-- It must call `registerWidget` and return the response of that function. `registerWidget` accepts a reference to this function as the first parameter, and the following properties inside an object as the second parameter:
+- If the parameters are valid, it must call `registerWidget` and return the response of that function. `registerWidget` accepts a reference to this function as the first parameter, and the following properties inside an object as the second parameter:
   - `container` The HTML element into which your widget component should be rendered.
   - `Component` The custom widget component you defined in the previous step.
   - `props` Any props that should be passed to the above component.
 Typically, you will pass in the config here.